mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 You can use the `slotProps` prop to pass props to the underlying components of each slot:

 {{"demo": "SlotPropsSignIn.js", "iframe": true, "height": 600 }}

+### Localization

+Beyond the [global localization options](/toolpad/core/introduction/base-concepts/#localization) possible, you can customize the labels of the `SignInPage` using the `localeText` prop:

+{{"demo": "LocaleSignInPage.js", "iframe": true, "height": 700 }}

 ### 🚧 Layouts